1. PERSONAL FINANCE

 Michelle Hudson, Senior Compliance Officer

-There are several types of buffer you can build into your finances – including a checking account buffer to avoid overdrafts, an emergency account for unexpected costs, and getting a month ahead on your bills.
+There are several types of buffers you can build into your finances—including a checking account buffer to avoid overdrafts, an emergency account for unexpected costs, and getting a month ahead on some of your bills.

 Live Within Your Means

-If you consistently spend more than you earn, your debt balances will grow – a vicious cycle of overspending that’s unsustainable and hard to escape.
+If you consistently spend more than you earn, your debt balances grow.
+This creates a vicious cycle of overspending that’s unsustainable and hard to escape.
 Living within your means helps you avoid excessive debt and grow your savings.

 Use Credit Wisely